Dutch Media Authority: “Government should force Big Tech to do news”

 “Tighter regulation is very important, especially at the European level.
 The EU is now looking mainly at monopoly formation and other market distortions of Big Tech, while information provision is also important.
 By the way, we did not investigate X because it appeared to play a minimal role in young people’s news consumption.”

-See also this Google translated article by public news provider Nos.
+See also this Google translated article by public news provider NOS.